university-of-york/research-it-documentation/docs/source/getting_started/data_management_and_user_quota.rst

 .. caution::
-    If you are not connected to the campus network, please remember you must be connected to the `university VPN <https://www.york.ac.uk/it-services/services/vpn/>`_ first.
+    If you are not connected to the campus network, please remember you must be connected to the `University VPN <https://www.york.ac.uk/it-services/services/vpn/>`_ first.

 Windows